MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/using-winusb-api-to-communicate-with-a-usb-device.md

 ## Step 5: Release the device handles

-After you've completed all the required calls to the device, release the file handle and the WinUSB interface handle for the device by calling the following functions:
+After completing all the required calls to the device, release the file handle and the WinUSB interface handle for the device by calling the following functions:

 - **CloseHandle** to release the handle that was created by **CreateFile**, as described in the step 1.
 - **[WinUsb_Free](/windows/win32/api/winusb/nf-winusb-winusb_free)** to release the WinUSB interface handle for the device, which is returned by **[WinUsb_Initialize](/windows/win32/api/winusb/nf-winusb-winusb_initialize).